 Tips for traveling to Italy for the first time, ouritalianjourney.com

 So you’re thinking about heading to Italy?
-It is one of our favorite countries and one that we are in the process of obtaining citizenship.
+This post is all about tips for first-time travel to Italy.
+It’s one of our favorite countries and one that we are in the process of obtaining citizenship.
 Having been a few times, it occurred to me that many people have not had the pleasure of traveling there.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!